jbyrdrh/crowdstrike-install-example/README.md

       falcon_tags: 'falcon,example,tags'
 ```

-NOTE: The `crowdstrike.falcon.falcon_configure` role is not needed for the Windows and Mac installations, only Linux.
+**jbyrdrh note**: The `crowdstrike.falcon.falcon_configure` role is not needed for the Windows and Mac installations, only Linux.